eduMFA/eduMFA/doc/policies/authentication.rst

 type: int

-The smartphone needs to verify the SSL certificate of the privacyIDEA server during the authentication with push tokens.
+The smartphone needs to verify the SSL certificate of the eduMFA server during the authentication with push tokens.
 By default, the verification is enabled.
 To disable verification during enrollment, see :ref:`policy_push_ssl_verify_enrollment`.